Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 Q1.
 What role does iron play for pregnant women?

 Ans.
 The pregnancy requires iron to generate additional blood supply for both the developing baby and the mother.
-The nutrient helps transfer oxygen throughout the body while maintaining steady energy levels and functions to reduce anemia risk and other medical problems & Iron deficiency anemia in pregnancy.
+The nutrient helps to transfer oxygen throughout the body while maintaining steady energy levels and functions to reduce anemia risk and other medical problems & Iron deficiency anemia in pregnancy.

 Ans.
 The development of a baby’s brain and body faces impediments while premature birth and maternal anemia and low birth weight become more likely when women suffer from iron deficiency.